 In December 2016, the Fed raised rates again, by a quarter of a percentage point, to a range of between 0.5% and 0.75%.
 Federal Chair Janet Yellen said the economy has proven to be remarkably resilient and that the hike is a vote of confidence in the economy.
-(Source: “FOMC Minutes,” Federal Reserve, December 14, 2016.)
+(Source: “FOMC Minutes,” Board of Governors of the Federal Reserve System, December 14, 2016.)

 The U.S. economic outlook is somewhat muted as well.
-In a best-case scenario, the Fed believes the U.S. economy advanced 1.9% in 2016 and will advance 2.1% in 2017.
-Assuming the U.S. economy grows as anticipated, the Fed will raise rates two more times in 2017, ending the year with a rate of 1.4%.
+In a best-case scenario, the Fed believes the U.S. economy will advance 2.2% in 2017.
+Assuming the U.S. economy grows as anticipated, the Fed could raise rates two more times in 2017, ending the year with a rate of 1.4%.

-Again, that’s assuming President-elect Donald J. Trump’s economic action plans will send the U.S. economy into overdrive.
-No matter how admirable, Trump’s plan to cut taxes and increase spending, when the national debt is already at $20.0 trillion, will be hard to achieve.
+Again, that’s assuming President Trump’s economic action plans will send the U.S. economy into overdrive.
+No matter how admirable, Trump’s plan to cut taxes and increase spending, when the national debt is on the precipice of $20.0 trillion, will be hard to achieve.

 Weak economic growth, coupled with rising interest rates, could cobble the U.S. economy and send it back into a recession.

 U.S. benchmarks are trading at record levels and Wall Street couldn’t be happier.
 After a terrible start to 2016, equities rebounded with the S&P 500, finishing the year up nearly 10%.
-The Dow Jones Industrial Average soared 13.5% in 2016, while the Russell 2000 Small Cap Index was up 20% in 2016.
+Meanwhile, the Dow Jones Industrial Average soared 13.5% in 2016.

-The long-in-the-tooth bull market is about to enter its ninth year and analysts remain adamant that the bull market, the second-oldest in history, could go on and on for years.
+The long-in-the-tooth bull market is now nine years old and analysts remain adamant that the bull market, the second-oldest in history, could go on and on for years.

-Sadly, the bull market isn’t based on once-tried-and-true fundamentals like earnings and revenue growth.
-The current bull market was born on frustration.
-The Federal Reserve took “income” out of fixed-income investments when it introduced its first round of quantitative easing and gutted interest rates.
+Sadly, the bull market isn’t based on once-tried-and-true fundamentals like earnings and revenue growth; the current bull market was born on frustration.
+The Federal Reserve took the “income” out of “fixed-income investments” when it introduced its first round of quantitative easing and gutted interest rates.

 Four rounds of quantitative easing and artificially low interest rates may have helped those with money make even more money, but it decimated the retirement plans of those who relied on fixed-income investments like certificates of deposit, bonds, and Treasuries to provide them with steady income and help them through retirement.